PeterLemans/CmdSimulatorX/README.md

 This project is used to simulate command execution.

 CmdSimulatorX offers a few key features:
-- This tool can be used as a test harness to simulate command execution (mock command execution)
+- This tool can be used as a test harness to simulate command execution (mock command execution).
-- This tool can help to test automation tool/orchestrator mimic command execution on the target servers
+- This tool can help to test automation tool/orchestrator mimic command execution on the target servers.
-- Each command can have multiple ouput options with system error codes.
-Very usefull for doing complete success and error flow testing
+- Each command can have multiple output options with system error codes.
+Very useful for doing complete success and error flow testing.

 ## Maven Installation
 Run mvn clean install